mt-mods/one_for_all/README.md

 The source is available on github.

-Code: LGPL2, Textures: CC0
+Code: LGPL2

-Mod dependencies: default
+Mod dependencies: none